 Note: Nest account migration to a Google Account is optional, and once completed, is not reversible.
 During the migration process, you will need to remove and disconnect all your WWN third-party product connections (also not reversible).
 We recommend reading this entire article and referencing the FAQs about accounts for the Nest app to determine if account migration is right for you at this time.
 When you’re ready, you can choose to migrate your Nest account and associated data to a Google Account at any time in the future.
 However, we strongly encourage you to migrate only when you've received your email invitation.

-Once your Nest account is migrated to a Google Account, Works with the Google Assistant routines can be created from the Google Home or Assistant apps with other smart home partner products that you already own.
-But some partner devices, connections, services and features that you had working via WWN may not be available on WWGA, such as having your smart light bulbs automatically turn off when you leave your home.
-These Home/Away status-based features are being developed for WWGA, but won’t be available until early 2020.
+Once your Nest account is migrated to a Google Account, Works with Hey Google routines can be created from the Google Home or Assistant apps with other smart home partner products you already own.
+But some partner devices, connections, services and features that you had working via WWN may not be available on WWHG, such as having your smart light bulbs automatically turn off when you leave your home.
+These Home/Away status-based features are being developed for WWHG, but won’t be available until early 2020.

-We understand that you may not want to migrate until more smart home devices and features are supported through WWGA routines.
+We understand that you may not want to migrate until more smart home devices and features are supported through WWHG routines.
 We're committed to minimising disruptions during this transition.
 Here's our plan:

 - We’ll send you an email invitation letting you know when your Nest account is ready for migration.
 Migrating from a Nest account to a Google Account is optional, and once completed, is not reversible.